This article reviews The New Deal Lawyers by Peter H. Irons (1982).

 Scholarly Commons Citation

 Treanor, William Michael, "Review of The New Deal Lawyers, by Peter H. Irons" (1983).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1053.
+1053.